Skip to main content

 • Trouble breathing during exercise

-Adults with asthma may also notice that they have a harder time getting over colds.
+Adults with asthma may also find it harder to get over colds.
 Instead of lasting 7 to 10 days, cold symptoms might last more than 2 weeks.

 Quiz: Could I have asthma?